Advertisement

-5 trusted types of cladding that will add style to your home
+5 trusted types of cladding to use on your build or renovation

 Cladding sets the tone for your house as well as protecting it from the elements.
 We’ve rounded up the top options to consider before you dive in